Unreal-Dan/RekordBoxSongExporter/README.md

 ### Cur Tracks Count

-The number of lines to cap the current_tracks.txt file, ths file will always be truncated to this number of lines and the track list will be rotated through it.
+The number of lines to cap the current_tracks.txt file.

+The file is truncated to the configured number of lines as the track list rotates through it.

 This is useful for OBS 'chatlog' mode with GDI text object because OBS requires a 'lines' count and will not read the file if the line count goes beyond the limit.